Dr. H. Ukani

-Port Moody plastic surgeon Dr. H. Ukani performs mastopexy, often called a breast lift, to give women from Langley, Surrey, and Coquitlam, BC, and beyond firmer, shaplier breasts.
+Port Moody plastic surgeon Dr. H. Ukani performs mastopexy, often called a breast lift, to give women from Langley, Surrey, Coquitlam, and Vancouver, BC, and beyond firmer, shapelier breasts.
 Breastfeeding, heredity, weight changes, and other factors can cause the breasts to sag or droop.
 On its own, a breast lift repositions a woman’s natural breast tissue to restore the breasts to a higher, more youthful-looking position.
 The procedure can also be performed in conjunction with breast augmentation to add both volume and lift to the breasts.

 Who Is a Good Candidate for a Breast Lift?

 Breast lift surgery is a highly customized procedure that can be tailored to suit a variety of patients.
 In general, good candidates for the operation are healthy, adult women who would like to address one or more of the following concerns:

 - Nipples that point downward or droop below the breast crease